iustin/pyxattr/README.md

 repository is either at <https://git.k1024.org/pyxattr.git> or at
 <https://github.com/iustin/pyxattr>.

+See the `CONTRIBUTING.md` file for details on how to contribute.

 ## Requirements

 The current supported Python versions are 3.7+ (tested up to 3.10), or